gajus/require-new/README.md

 module.exports = Math.random();
 ```

-Then requiring this module several times using will result in the same response:
+Then requiring this module several times will result in the same response:

 ```js
 require('./rand.js'); // 0.697190385311842
 require('./rand.js'); // 0.697190385311842
 ```

-Modules are cached in [`require.cache`](http://nodejs.org/api/globals.html#globals_require_cache) object when they are required.
+Modules are cached in a [`require.cache`](http://nodejs.org/api/globals.html#globals_require_cache) object when they are required.

-`require-new` deletes the key value from this object associated with the module you are requesting, making the next require to reload the module.
+`require-new` deletes the key value from the `require.cache` object associated with the module you are requesting, making the module reload:

 ```js
 requireNew('./rand.js'); // 0.2123227424453944